ffmpeginteropx/FFmpegInteropX/README-BUILD.md

     - C++ runtime for uwp
   - Visual C++ Redistributable for Visual Studio 2010 [x64](https://www.microsoft.com/en-us/download/details.aspx?id=14632) or [x86](https://www.microsoft.com/de-de/download/details.aspx?id=5555) (only needed for manual FFmpeg builds)

-## FFmpeg Version

-Recommended: **FFmpeg 4.3.1**

-Minimum: **FFmpeg 4.0**

-An exception will be thrown if FFmpegInterop is used with anything lower than the minimum version.
-The recommended version has been tested and is what we currently recommend to use with FFmpegInteropX.

-A legacy branch exists which tagets **FFmpeg 3.4.2**.

-**Hint:** To update the ffmpeg submodule to the recommended version (after pulling latest FFmpegInterop), use the following command in git bash from FFmpegInterop folder: `git submodule update`.
-Then rebuild ffmpeg and FFmpegInterop.

 ## Getting the sources

 FFmpegInteropX uses the following git submodules: